How to Select and Cook the Perfect Holiday Rib Roast

 NJ.com; April 16, 2009

 "Lobel's is a legendary NYC butcher shop, and its see-through butcher shop on the food concourse is something you won't see at any other ballpark.
 The steak sandwich from Lobel's rocks: a fistful of fresh, juicy, high-end meat, on good bread, with an olive spread that adds the perfect seasoning touch."
-Read "Munchmobile Guy Goes to Yankee Stadium"
+Read more in "Munchmobile Guy Goes to Yankee Stadium"

 Guide to Yankee Stadium